muhajirdev/website/content/writing/trying-flutter-web.md

 date: '2019-05-08T22:40:32.169Z'
 ---

-Google just released for [flutter for web].
+Google just released flutter for web.
 This is awesome.
 With flutter, you will be able to use single codebase to develop iOS App, Android App, Desktop App, Web and Embedded 🌟

 ![flutter multi platform](https://techcrunch.com/wp-content/uploads/2019/05/Screen-Shot-2019-05-01-at-9.19.45-AM.png)